eyereasoner/eye/teaching/EYE-teaching.md

 ## Why This Matters: The Practical Benefits

   * **Trust and Auditability:** The "answer, reason, check" triad provides a robust framework for building trust in AI-driven systems.
 Every result is verifiable and explainable, making it suitable for regulatory and compliance-driven environments.
-  * **Extreme Automation:** By producing a self-contained executable, EYE teaching is a perfect fit for modern DevOps and MLOps pipelines.
+  * **Extreme Automation:** By producing a self-contained executable, EYE Teaching is a perfect fit for modern DevOps and MLOps pipelines.
 The generated programs can be versioned in Git, tested in CI, and deployed anywhere.
   * **Lower Maintenance Overhead:** Because the system's intelligence is maintained as declarative logic, you don't need to refactor complex code to change business policies.
 You simply update the logic and regenerate the program.
   * **Democratized Expertise:** This pattern allows subject matter experts to define operational logic in a high-level format, while the LLM handles the complex task of translating that logic into efficient, verifiable code.